inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 **Needs per week** is calculated using the above number of evacuated people to estimate the amount of food, water and other products that the refugees will need to survive.
-The defaultfigures are based on Indonesian policy.
+The default figures are based on Indonesian policy.

 **Action checklist** is designed to make disaster managers think about what they need to do to prepare for the event.